tgkasarcik/SuperMarioBros1.5/README.md

 # *Super Mario Bros.* 1.5

-This project was created throughout the Spring 2022 semester in completion of CSE 3902 - Project: Interactive Systems by a team of 6 software developers.
+*Super Mario Bros.* 1.5 is a re-creation and extension of the popular game *Super Mario Bros.* released by Nintendo in 1985.
+This project was created throughout the Spring 2022 semester by a team of 6 Computer Science students from The Ohio State University in completion of course requirements.

-This project presents an interactive, multi-level game inspired by Super Mario Bros. with custom additions.
+## Copyright Note
+*Super Mario Bros.* is a trademark of Nintendo Co., Ltd.  No copyright infringement is intended.
+This project was created as an academic exercise in video game creation in completion of required coursework from The Ohio State University.

-## Features
+## Original Features
-- 4 original levels
-- Ability to interact with level by placing blocks
+### 4 Unique Envrionments
+In *Super Mario Bros.* 1.5, Mario takes on 4 new worlds, ranging from a tropical paradise to a frigid tundra and finally culminating in the epic Ohio State v.
+Michigan showdown!

+### Interactive Levels
+Mario can now interact with each level in a new way by placing bricks!
+Mario begins each level with a set amount of bricks.
+Each time he breaks a brick, it is added to his inventory to be used later.
+Mario can place bricks anywhere throughout each level, unlocking new exploration potential and gameplay strategies.

-- Bounce blocks
+### Bounce Blocks
-- New textures

-- Mario can fall into pits, once he falls far enough it will give you the GAME OVER screen.
-While falling, Mario can still move left and right.
-With this and the ability to place blocks, it is possible to save Mario from falling all the way down and dying.
-- In normal mario, Small Mario is unable to break brick blocks.
-But due to our use of placing blocks as a feature, it was decided that Small Mario would have the ability to break blocks in order to be able to place them and not get soft locked.
+Mario can now soar through the sky on each level with the help of the new Bounce Block!
+Inspired by Slime Blocks from *Minecraft*, Mario can use Bounce Blocks like a trampoline to jump to new heights never before possible.

 ## Playing the Game
 In order to play the game, navigate to the [Releases](https://github.com/tgkasarcik/FinalBounty-Public/releases) section of this repo and download the most recent release.